-Dr. Khanna gave him injectable analgesics for initial pain relief and advised them to get a few blood and urine tests.
+Dr. Kartikeya gave him injectable analgesics for initial pain relief and advised them to get a few blood and urine tests.
 Along with that, an ultrasound was carried out to quickly confirm the diagnosis so that treatment could be started.

 Unaware of the condition, Sujata asked more about it.

 Ureteric stone – How is it caused?

 Ureteric stone is formed by the minerals and salts present in our urine when it becomes too concentrated.
 It may originate from the kidney and travel down the ureter creating an obstruction and not allowing urine to pass through.
 It can cause severe abdominal pain called “ureteric colic” which classically radiates from loin to groin.

 “The cause is often unknown but it is usually formed when you don’t drink enough water or consume food which is rich in sodium and oxalate,” said Dr. Kartikeya.